 Video of the Day

 Offer healthier snacks that are low in calories but still satisfying, suggests Jane Auh, M.D., pediatrician for Camino Medical Group.
-Remove tempting junk food from the cupboards so it is no longer an option.
-Cheese and crackers, fruit and yogurt, or vegetables and hummus are ideal snacks that your preteen will still eat, while reducing the number of calories she consumes each day.
+Remove tempting highly processed food from the cupboards so it is no longer an option.
+Cheese and crackers, fruit and yogurt, or vegetables and hummus are ideal snacks that your preteen will still eat, while reducing the number of calories they consume each day.

 Give your 12-year-old plenty of opportunity to be active.
-Sign him up for a sports team, urge him to join an active group at school or just kick around a soccer ball with him.
+Sign them up for a sports team, urge them to join an active group at school or just kick around a soccer ball with them.
 You'll find that since the belly is where most fat collects on your preteen's body, it will be the first place that fat will melt away with healthy diet and exercise.

 Concentrate on helping your preteen live a healthy lifestyle and avoid fad diets and unhealthy choices.
 Remember that as a 12-year-old, your child is extremely impressionable, notes Donna Fish of the Huffington Post.
-Avoid urging her to lose weight or limit herself.
+Avoid urging them to lose weight or limit themselves.
 Instead, make healthier suggestions and lead by example.